metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Set-NetworkProfile.md

 ## DESCRIPTION

-Set network profile for each physical/hardware network interfaces Recommended is "Public" profile for maximum security, unless "Private" is needed
+Set network profile for each connected network interface.
+Recommended is "Public" profile for maximum security, unless "Private" is needed.

 ## EXAMPLES